By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Human prostate, coloured scanning electron micrograph (SEM) of a section through the prostate.
 The prostate is a small gland found only in men.
 It's about the size of a walnut and gets a little bigger with age.
 The prostate produces a thick, white fluid that mixes with the sperm produced by the testicles to make semen.
 It also produces a protein called prostate-specific antigen (PSA) that turns the semen into liquid.
-The pseudostratified columnar epithelium (pink) is covered in microvilli (small hair-like projections).
-Magnification: x 3600 when printed at 10 centimetres wide.
+The pseudostratified columnar epithelium (purple) is covered in microvilli (small hair-like projections).
+Magnification: x 1000 when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.